 Performance

-Guez’s studio has developed a number of archival, educational, and public initiatives that extend his artistic practice beyond the exhibition space.
-These include the Samira Munayer Archive (est. 2006), an evolving community-based archive originating from the Munayer family collection and expanded through contributions from families across Palestine and the Mediterranean region.
-Through ongoing processes of preservation, digitization, and cataloguing, the archive has grown into a significant repository of photographs, documents, and vernacular histories.
+Alongside his artistic practice, Guez has developed a number of long-term archival and public initiatives dedicated to the preservation and circulation of community histories.
+Among them is the Samira Munayer Archive (est. 2006), an evolving collection originating from the Munayer family archive and expanded through contributions from families across Palestine and the broader Mediterranean region.
+Through processes of preservation, digitization, cataloguing, and public access, the archive has become a significant repository of photographs, documents, and vernacular histories.

 Exhibitions